-Lesson Title: Construction of loci - Part Theme: Geometry Lesson Number: M2-L094 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct points equidistant from two straight lines.
+Lesson Title: Construction of loci - Part Theme: Geometry 3 Lesson Number: M2-L094 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct points equidistant from two straight lines.
 Preparation Write the problem in Opening on the board.
-Bring a pair of compasses, a protractor, and ruler to class (purchased or handmade).
-Ask pupils to bring geometry sets if they already have them.
+2. Bring a pair of compasses, a protractor, and ruler to class (purchased or h to bring geomet have them. andmade).
+Ask pupils ry sets if they already